ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

       :align: center
       :scale: 50%

 #.
-When all review objectives for all ``CODEOWNERS`` are met and all required CI
+When all review objectives for all ``CODEOWNERS`` are met, all required CI
-   tests have passed, you may set the ``ready-to-merge`` label to indicate that all criteria have been met.
+   tests have passed and a proper release label as been set, you may set the ``ready-to-merge`` label to indicate that all criteria have been met.

    +--------------------------+---------------------------+
    | Labels                   | When to set               |